 Many women drink socially even if they don’t like drinking on their own.
 For example, we are usually expected to raise a glass at weddings, to drink at parties, and be pressured into having a drink just because it’s the norm and everyone else is.
 It’s important to remember that we always have a choice.
 Setting boundaries around alcohol is a good way to keep drinking under control.
 For example, set drink limits and let your friends know what that is, so they are aware of your desires.

 Social drinking can be a problem for many people, especially if they’re easily influenced and find it hard to say no or turn down an offer of alcohol.
 If you find that people criticize you for doing so, it might be more of a boundary problem with your friends.
-Know that a true friend will understand your choices and will actively help you achieve a goal of avoiding alcohol.
+Know that a true friend will understand your choices and will actively help you achieve the goal of avoiding alcohol.